hereismeaw/SenseCAPM1-Chirpstack/README.md

 ## You Lost your Helium Seed phrase
 **F**irst of all.
 I very hate to tell you but if you lost the seed phrase or Solana private key, that’s it.
 There is no recovery.
 The app is very clear about this during setup. that is why it comes with a card to write your phrase down on.
 Take care of your seed phrases next time.

-Read the RED BOX here: https://docs.helium.com/wallets/twelve-words/
+Read the YELLOW WARNING BOX here: https://docs.helium.com/wallets/wallet-seed-phrase

 Flash Raspberry Pi Image to Your SD Card with RPI Imager Download here